industrial-edge/livetwin-earthquake-detection-ie-fc/docs/Installation.md

 4) Click "Done".

-5) Now we need to read values from PLC and set them as inputs to LiveTwin node.
+5) Now we need to read values from PLC (TIA project: [project](src/shock_sensor.zip)) and set them as inputs to LiveTwin node.
 To do that we have several options:
   -  Recieve the data from databus using S7 connector system application
   -  Recieve the data directly in Flow Creator using different protocols (see:  [connectivity](https://code.siemens.com/industrial-edge-sup/how-to-s/flowcreator-connectivity))